-The Trump administration might also elect to nullify statutory requirements by declining to promulgate implementing regulations.
-In such cases, parties might wish to petition the appropriate agency to engage in rulemaking.
-The APA requires that "[e]ach agency shall give an interested person the right to petition for the issuance, amendment, or repeal of a rule."
-An agency is required to address such a petition "[w]ith due regard for the convenience and necessity of the parties or their representatives and within a reasonable time," and must provide a "brief statement of the grounds for denial" if the agency chooses to reject it.
-Of course, parties should be aware that petitioning the Trump administration might simply prompt it to issue rules that they might not like.
-Parties might therefore think strategically about which issues to press agencies to address.
+to petition the appropriate agency to engage in rulemaking.
+The APA requires that "[e]ach agency shall give an interested person the right to petition for the issuance, amendment, or repeal of a rule."140 An agency is required to address a petition "[w]ith due regard for the convenience and necessity of the parties or their representatives and within a reasonable time,"141 and provide a "brief statement of the grounds" if the agency chooses to reject it.142 Of course, parties should be aware that petitioning the Trump administration might prompt it to issue rules that they might not like.

-If an agency denies a petition for rulemaking, "extremely limited" judicial review is available.
-143 Courts typically consider "an agency's refusal to institute rulemaking proceedings [to be] at the high end of the range of levels of deference we give to agency action under ... arbitrary and capricious review, 144 and will "overturn an agency's decision not to initiate a rulemaking only for compelling cause, such as plain error of law or a fundamental change in the factual premises previously considered by the agency.
-145 "This is not to say," however, that courts "will rubber stamp an agency's order.
-146 "[T]he record
+If an agency denies a petition for rulemaking, "extremely limited" judicial review is available.143 Courts typically consider "an agency's refusal to institute rulemaking proceedings [to be] at the high end of the range of levels of deference we give to agency action under ... arbitrary and capricious review,"144 and will "overturn an agency's decision not to initiate a rulemaking only for compelling cause, such as plain error of law or a fundamental change in the factual premises previously considered by the agency."145 "This is not to say," however, that courts "will rubber stamp an agency's order."146 "[T]he record can be slim, but it cannot be vacuous."147 Moreover, "[w]hen an agency ... is confronted with evidence that its current regulations are inadequate or the factual premises underlying its prior judgment have eroded, it must offer more to justify its decision to retain its regulations than mere conclusory statements."148 Litigants might therefore be able to convince a court to remand to the agency to obtain an explanation of its rationale for rejecting their petition.149